Home

 The Lady stands, making a wreath of flowers.
 Her maid-servant holds a basket of flowers within her easy reach.

-Again, the lion and unicorn frame the lady while holding on to the pennants.
+Again, the lion and unicorn frame the Lady while holding on to the pennants.
 The monkey has stolen a flower which he is smelling, providing the key to the allegory.

 Touch

-The lady stands with one hand touching the unicorn's horn, and the other holding up the pennant.
+The Lady stands with one hand touching the unicorn's horn, and the other holding up the pennant.
 The lion sits to the side and looks on.

 A Mon Seul Désir